Safkat-Khan/AIUB_TPE-SHORTCODE/README.md

-AIUB TPE Shortcut Code Repository
+University TPE Shortcut Code Repository
 Welcome to the University Test Plan Execution (TPE) Shortcut Code Repository!
 This repository is designed to store and manage shortcut codes for executing test plans efficiently at our university.

 Features